Kaylaesmith1/python-hangman/README.md

 ## Bugs

 1. At the end of the game, the player is asked if they want to play again.
 The player had to enter 'N' twice before the 'Thanks for playing' and hangman logo appeared.
-The while loop was breaking in the wrong place; this is now fixed.
+The while loop was breaking in the wrong place.
+The 'break' was moved to the end of the print statement, which fixed the problem.

 2. The aforementioned while loop was also causing an error in asking the player if they wanted to play again.
 At the end of game one, the player was asked if they wanted to play again.
-If they chose to, the game ran again but at the end did NOT ask if they wanted to play a third time.
+If they chose to do so, the game ran again but at the end of the second game did NOT ask if they wanted to play a third time.
 This is solved now in correcting the syntax of the while loop.
 It now works properly if the player chooses to play again or to quit.

-3. Choosing the number of lives wasn't working properly at the outset but I wasn't calling the function properly.
+3. Choosing the number of lives wasn't working properly at the outset but I wasn't calling the function.
 Changing lives = 10 (player will always have 10 lives, regardless of difficulty chosen) to lives = choose_level() fixed the problem.
 Now the player will get 10, 7 or 5 lives depending on level of difficulty chosen.

 ## Points of improvement